-The group was small – me, Kathryn from Frankfurt, and Samir our Meet Bosnia guide.
-Samir is a Bosnian native, history professor, and a phenomenal guide!
+The group was small – me, Kathryn from Frankfurt, and Samir, our guide from Meet Bosnia.
+Samir is a Bosnian native and history professor.

 Kathryn is traveling with the German team for Sarajevo’s 2019 European Youth Olympics Festival (EYOF) held February 9 – 16.
 The EYOF is Europe’s largest sport festival for athletes between 14 and 18.
 It’s organized by the European Olympic Committee and occurs every two years in Sarajevo.
 Kathryn stayed on after the festival to explore the area.

 Travnik is in the Lašva River Valley surrounded by two mountains – Vlašić to the north and Vilenica in the south.
 Both mountains have great hiking trails.
 As we headed west through a valley shrouded in fog, Samir adjusted the route to improve visibility.

 The Lašva Valley is where ethnic cleansing crimes occurred during the Bosnian War 1992-1995.
 Although he was a child then, Samir told us about the torture and imprisonment of his father and grandfather who survived.
 They both witnessed the horrific murder of most people in their village.